Best TaylorMade Fairway Woods 2024

 How we test fairway woods

-After we have an understanding here, our first port of call when hitting clubs is usually the indoor simulator at Foresight Sports, where the team can test in a controlled environment using premium balls and the GCQuad launch monitor.
+When it comes to hitting clubs we usually head to the indoor simulator at Foresight Sports, where the team can test in a controlled environment using premium balls and the GCQuad launch monitor.
 We also use TrackMan at golf facilities across the UK.
-We then do outdoor testing, usually on ranges at West Hill Golf Club, Surrey, The Wynyard Club in Teesside and at Brancepeth Castle Golf Club in Durham.
-We then put the clubs into play out on these golf courses.
+Outdoor testing follows, usually on ranges at West Hill Golf Club, Surrey, The Wynyard Club in Teesside and at Brancepeth Castle Golf Club in Durham.
+Finallywe put the clubs into play out on these golf courses.

 Specifically for fairway woods, product testing is headed up by Sam De'Ath, a former EuroPro and Clutch Pro Tour professional with many years of experience in the golf industry.
-He is ably assisted by technical editor Joel Tadman, and editor Neil Tappin.
+Sam is ably assisted by technical editor Joel Tadman, and editor Neil Tappin.
 All three have been testing clubs for many years, and can efficiently test the vast majority of the biggest product releases and convey the pros and cons eloquently.

 How to choose a fairway wood